Skip to main content

 environment: dev

-This configuration ensures the Knative CRDs and the Postgres Operator are installed exclusively in the Worker Cluster.
-This is how, when installing the Paved Path Promise, Kratix knew it should install the sub-Promises in the Platform Cluster and the sub-Promises dependencies in the Worker Cluster.
+This configuration ensures the Knative CRDs and the Postgres Operator are installed exclusively in the worker.
+This is how, when installing the Paved Path Promise, Kratix knew it should install the sub-Promises in the platform cluster and the sub-Promises' Dependencies in the worker.

-When a Resource Request is created, the Paved Path Pipeline is triggered.
-Usually, the output of the pipeline is a set of Kubernetes Resources that need to be created.
-For Compound Promises, that's usually a set of Resource Requests to be applied in the Platform itself.
+When a request for a Resource is created, the Paved Path Workflow is triggered.
+Usually, the output of the Workflow is a set of Kubernetes Resources that need to be created.
+For Compound Promises, that's usually a set of requests for other promised Resources to be applied in the Platform itself.

-The Paved Path Promise is a very basic example, but you can see that's exactly what the pipeline is doing in its Dockerfile.
+The Paved Path Promise is a very basic example, but you can see that's exactly what the Workflow Pipeline is doing in its Dockerfile.

 🎉 Congratulations